Engineered for fire

 Virginia at the center.

-The Tavern is the brand’s heritage line — Virginia outdoor cooking, fifteen tools honoring a 400-year confluence.
-Around it, nine more lines for the world’s great fire traditions, from Italy to Japan to Mexico to Korea.
-The Forno 12 plate ships first; the rest follow through 2031.
+The Tavern is the brand’s heritage line — Virginia outdoor cooking, eight tools honoring a 400-year confluence.
+Around it, fourteen more lines for the world’s great fire traditions, from Italy and Japan to Mexico, Korea, Ethiopia, the Caribbean, West Africa, Morocco, and Brazil.
+The Forno 12 Founders Run ships first; the rest builds out through 2030+.

 Reading the steel